Innf107/FScript/README.md

 ```

 A very convenient consequence of this is *partial application*.
-Partial application means, not giving a function all arguments to produce a new function that just takes those arguments.
+Partial application means, not giving a function all arguments, to produce a new function that just takes those remaining arguments.
 This is very useful when working with higher order functions like `map` or `filter`.

 Example:
 ```haskell